 The peppers originally came from the state of Veracruz in Mexico, and the name of the peppers comes from the state’s capital, which is Xalapa.

 Did you know that jalapeños belong to the nightshade family?
-This means they’re related to potatoes, tomatoes, eggplants, and more.
+This means they’re related to potatoes, tomatoes, and eggplants..
 Jalapeños are a spicy member of the nightshade family.
-They get their heat from a substance called capsaicin.
+They get their heat from a substance called .

 While humans enjoy eating jalapeños, are they safe for cats?
 Can cats eat jalapeños?